Human rights in Canada: Disabled

 Despite significant gains for people with disabilities in recent decades, there is historical and modern discrimination issues.
 People with disabilities have faced institutionalization, involuntary sterilization, employment denialism and emotional and physical violence.
 Those with disabilities continue to have lower educational achievement, higher unemployment rates, and are more likely to experience low income and inadequate housing compared to those without disabilities.
 Canada's provincial disability programs do not provide sufficient income to recipients to enable them to afford typical food and housing costs of $341 per month and $1529/month for a studio apartment respectively.
 In Ontario and British Columbia, disability support program payments max out at $1308 and $1483.50 per month, respectively, for an individual.

-Missing and murdered Indigenous females
+Missing and murdered Indigenous women and girls

 Within Canada, indigenous women and girls are disproportionately the victims of kidnaping and murder with thousands of such cases occurring in the past 30 years.
 Indigenous women have been found to represent 10% of all women reported missing for longer than 30 days, and are 6 times more likely to be the victims of homicide compared to non-indigenous women.
 As a result of the crisis the federal government and all ten provincial governments conducted a National Inquiry into Missing and Murdered Indigenous Women from 2016 to 2019, with the inquiry concluding that the crisis represented a continued “race, identity and gender-based genocide.”